elvli/Obsidian/publish/Biblical Studies/Retreat/Aug 2025 Small Group/Devotions No.3 - Full Faith.md

 The Holy Spirit empowers us to have full faith—living with our prayers and our situations confidently surrendered to Christ.

 ---
 ### Notes

-- **Sethie’s Example**
-  - Showed faith by surrendering her son’s outcome completely to God
+  - Sethie showed faith by surrendering her son’s outcome completely to God
-  - Found peace both in the hope of healing and in trusting God if He called Shiloh home
+  - She Found peace both in the hope of healing and in trusting God if He called Shiloh home
   - Declared that God is still good, even in devastating loss

-- **Faith in Trials (1 Peter 1)**
   - Trials and grief are real, but so is the hope we have in Christ
   - New birth in Jesus anchors us in love and brings unexplainable joy
   - Our ultimate hope is not temporary healing, but eternal salvation

-- **Application to Us**
   - Full faith isn’t denying pain—it’s trusting God’s goodness in it
   - Joy and peace in Christ are possible even in deep suffering
   - Surrender in prayer is an act of faith, not weakness

 ---
 ### Discussion Questions
 1. **When has God helped you rejoice in the hope of salvation in Jesus while facing devastating circumstances?**
    - In seasons of loss, remembering eternal life gave perspective